changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-snapshot-manager-manage-devices.md

 <properties
-   pageTitle="StorSimple Snapshot Manager を使用したデバイス管理 | Microsoft Azure" description="StorSimple Snapshot Manager MMC スナップインを使用して、StorSimple デバイスを接続および管理する方法について説明します。"
+   pageTitle="Manage devices with StorSimple Snapshot Manager | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to connect and manage StorSimple devices." services="storsimple" documentationCenter="" authors="SharS"
-   services="storsimple"
-   documentationCenter=""
-   authors="SharS"